What Are Testamentary Trusts and Why Do They Matter?

 Suppose all trust beneficiaries are legal adults (sui juris) and are not under any legal incapacity, and they unanimously agree.
 In that case, they can demand the early termination of the trust or a variation of its terms, even if the trust deed explicitly wishes otherwise.
 This is because, in essence, the trust is for the beneficiaries’ benefit, so if they all agree, they can dictate the terms or end the trust.

-Benefits of a Testamentary Trust
+What are the Benefits of a Testamentary Trust?

 A testamentary trust is a trust created within a will, and it only comes into effect upon the death of the person who made the will.